 Taking the 7 months prior to going into the military allows individuals who just came out of high school to spend time before their March recruitment in a meaningful program that

 Enhances social skills by living away from home and creating life time bonds with members outside of the student’s normal social circles

 Deepens their understanding of Israeli society and our Jewish heritage through classroom teaching and hands-on exposure

-Instills a love of Eretz Yisrael through outdoor experiential training
+Instills a love and sense of belonging to Eretz Yisrael through outdoor experiential training

 Derech Eretz has 3 mechina campuses in the Negev.

-Six years ago, we began with 23 students.
-Today, we have 500 program graduates and an additional 110 Israeli youth will be joining us in September 2017.
+Seven years ago, we began with 23 students.
+Today, we have 600 program graduates and an additional 140 Israeli youth will be joining us in September 2018.